databrary/design/ux/excerpt_func_requirements.md

 ####Level 2 - May be viewed apart from Databrary within Educational settings

--"This clip may be used outside of Databrary for "
+-"This clip may be downloaded and used outside of Databrary for educational purposes such as in the classroom or at a conference."

 ####Level 3 - Public, no restrictions

--"This file may be available to anybody for unrestricted use."
+-"These clips are available to anybody for unrestricted use."
 -"These highlights are publically available, even to users not registered on Databrary"

 ####When selecting a share level that is more permissive than the current session share & file restrictions?